10 ways to get the best out of your database

 8. Create marketing opportunities

 As well as identifying current and future customers, your database can also help with identifying presentation opportunities such as trade shows, networking events, conferences and training workshops.
 There may be a number of people already listed in your records who take part in these promotions and would welcome a chance to see your business there.
-The Design Trust, for example, lists almost 60 fairs and they are just the sort of supplementary listings you need to make a part of a database that goes the extra mile.
+The Design Trust, for example, lists the best fairs and they are just the sort of supplementary listings you need to make a part of a database that goes the extra mile.

 You don’t want a database loaded with obsolete or unhelpful information, and this requires a certain amount of annual weeding, pruning and composting – to borrow a horticultural metaphor.
 Set aside some time to update contact details (yes, we know about that little stack of accumulated business cards hidden in your desk drawer) to keep everything current.
 Look at the entries in your database and honestly assess whether each of them is likely to be useful before deleting those that aren’t.
 It will be cheaper and more effective to contact only the people who might be interested in your business and this is the best way to do so.
 Think of it as a once-a-year task and it won’t seem so awful!